greglan/greglan.github.io/pages/physics/optics/photodetectors.md

   Indirect bandgap: rise slower due to need for accompanying phonons
 * Quantum efficiency of a photodiode: $$\eta = (1-R) e^{- \alpha_1 L_1}(1 - e^{-\alpha_2 L_2})$$ with $$\alpha_1$$ absorption coefficient in the P section and $$\alpha_2$$ the absorption coefficient in the depletion region

-  Maximization of the effiency: use a double heterostructure
+  Maximization of the efficiency: use a double heterostructure
   - minimise $$L_1$$
   - maximise $$L_2$$ i.e need $$L_2 \gg \frac{1}{\alpha_2}$$
   - minimise $$R$$ (anti reflection coating)